If you’ve suffered a whiplash injury due to someone else’s negligence, you could be entitled to claim compensation for your pain and suffering.

 To make a personal injury claim for whiplash following a road traffic accident, you’ll need to show that:

-- Another road user was negligent meaning they breached their duty of care (as established by the Road Traffic Act 1988); and
+- Another road user breached their duty of care (as established by the Road Traffic Act 1988); and

-- Their negligence led to an accident; and
+- Their breach led to a road traffic accident; and

 - You suffered whiplash in that accident.

-On 31st May 2021, the government introduced new laws relating to how some claims for whiplash are dealt with.
-As part of these reforms, the government has set a tariff that links the duration of your injury to the amount of compensation you can claim for.
-The idea is to prevent fraudulent whiplash claims, reduced exaggerated claims and, as a result, lower motor insurance premiums.
+On 31st May 2021, the government introduced new laws relating to how some whiplash claims are dealt with.
+As part of these reforms, the government has set a tariff that links the duration of your injury to the amount of compensation you can claim.
+The idea is to prevent fraudulent whiplash claims, reduce exaggerated claims and, as a result, lower motor insurance premiums.

 The new laws mean that: